+Internal decorations

-Internal decorations Repair category 1 Notes The subject property is in reasonable decorative order with general wear and tear noted.
-The internal decoration will require to be upgraded dependant on individual taste.
+Repair category 1

+Notes The subject property is in relatively good decorative order.

 Cellars

 Repair category N/A

-Notes
+Notes None.

 Electricity

-Repair category 1
+Repair category 2

 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.